2005 Macquarie Fields riots: Criticism of response

 The police were criticised at the time for not acting to quell the disturbances quickly enough, with some arguing the riots could have been ended in their first day had a more aggressive stance been adopted.
 The so-called 'soft' approach by police was put down to downsizing and a lack of training within the NSW Police Force that inhibited their ability to contain the ringleaders effectively.
 The police eventually made 55 arrests, including that of Jesse Kelly, who had fled the scene of the fatal car crash which preceded the riots.

 Social issues

 The suburb of Macquarie Fields suffered from a high unemployment rate of 11.3 per cent, more than twice the National average.
 Of its 4,600 homes, 1,500 are housing commission projects and home to low-income and disadvantaged families.
 Criticisms have been made about this controversial cul de sac-style urban planning that left many residents with very little privacy.

 Charges and sentences

 In October 2006, Jesse Kelly was formally charged after admitting two counts of aggravated dangerous driving occasioning death and was sentenced to 5 years' jail.
 In the same month a coronial inquiry officially cleared New South Wales Police of any responsibility for the riot.
-His aunt Deborah Kelly, who started the rumors that sparked the riots, was charged with attempting to pervert the course of justice and with concealing a serious indictable offence.
+His aunt Deborah Kelly, who started the rumours that sparked the riots, was charged with attempting to pervert the course of justice and with concealing a serious indictable offence.